-Even though North Carolina has neither an estate tax or nor an inheritance tax, the federal estate tax still applies to North Carolinians, depending on the value of their estate.
-Let’s break down North Carolina’s inheritance laws, what happens if you die without a valid will and what happens to your property.
+Even though North Carolina has neither an estate tax nor an inheritance tax, the federal estate tax still applies to North Carolinians, depending on the value of their estate.
+Here’s a breakdown of North Carolina’s inheritance laws, what happens if you die without a valid will and what happens to your property.

 A financial advisor can help you create an estate plan for your family’s needs and goals.

 Does North Carolina Have an Inheritance or Estate Tax?